-When a user wants to start a test they must first click on the 'Study are then presented with three boxes denoting the different kind of tests which they can click on to take them to the selected test page (see use case 5.1, 5.2, and 5.3).
+When a user wants to start a test they must first click on the 'Study 'B' option from the menu.
+They are then presented with three boxes denoting the different kind of tests which they can click on to take them to the selected test page (see use case 5.1, 5.2, and 5.3).